algorandfoundation/algokit-utils-py/docs/markdown/autoapi/algokit_utils/models/account/index.md

 #### *property* address *: str*

 Get the address of the logic sig account.

+If the LogicSig is delegated to another account, this will return the address of that account.

+If the LogicSig is not delegated to another account, this will return an escrow address that is the hash of the LogicSig’s program code.

 * **Returns:**
   The logic sig account address